 We’ve traveled around the country with our “See the USA” series, exploring the country as we make our way through the alphabet.
 This week we have arrived at the letter R and Richmond, Virginia.
-Hopefully you caught the best of Queen City (Charlotte) and Philadelphia the week before.
-This week I have the amazing Paige from All Over the Map sharing the top 5 family friendly things to do in Richmond, Virginia!
+This week I have the amazing Paige from All Over the Map sharing the top 5 things to do in Richmond Virginia with kids!

-Top 5 Family Friendly Things to Do in Richmond, VA
+Family Friendly Things to Do in Richmond VA

 Richmond, Virginia has been popping up at the top of lots of lists lately.
 Its growth, thanks in part to the eight Fortune 500 companies that are based there, has fueled an explosion of arts, food, and cultural development that only makes the city a more pleasant place to live and to visit.
 If you’re visiting with kids, there’s plenty for them to do, too, right alongside things the grownups will enjoy.

 It is hard to express how magical Maymont is, because half of the fun is discovering all the hidden nooks and special gardens in the sprawling grounds of an 1893 Victorian mansion.

 While the carefully maintained Italian and Japanese gardens might capture your imagination, there are few things kids love more than the wide open fields and hills for running and playing.

 If you need a rest from running, you could spend time watching the river otters frolicking in their indoor aquarium, or venture outside to see more native Virginia wildlife in the 40-acre valley behind the main estate.

 There is also a Children’s Farm, where you can purchase feed to give the animals.
 Remember to bring quarters!